rjournal/rjtools/cran-comments.md

-This is a new submission, with changes made in response to initial checks by CRAN (Benjamin Altmann).
+This is a new submission, with changes made in response to initial checks by CRAN (Benjamin Altmann, Victoria Wimmer).

-Tests have been added as requested.
+Tests have been modified as requested.
+Examples wrapped with dontrun are removed.

 ## Test environment